Gail Hine created a convention 30 years ago to educate and promote women interested in sailing; the annual convention has now had decades of success.

 From women who have sailed the world to successful racers and fellow women sailing advocates, the convention draws about two dozen instructors from multiple states, all who also boast impressive experience, with about 40 percent holding a U.S. Coast Guard Master Captain’s License.
 The event also attracts attendees from around the U.S. Other organizations from around the country have even used the event as a model to create their own.

-“Since she did this, other states started their own conventions,” Arnold said.
+“Since she did this, other states started their own conventions,” said Arnold.
 “Look at what she started.”

-“This event has spawned four or five other events,” Hine said.
+“This event has spawned four or five other events,” said Hine.

 Hine said a workshop crafted for the convention has even inspired a U.S. Coast Guard Auxiliary course.
 The “Suddenly Single-Handed” workshop at the Sailing Convention for Women puts participants in a scenario where they are on their way to Catalina Island when the other person onboard with them falls down the companionway and breaks an arm.
 The workshop teaches participants what they should do.